cloud66/help-old/_posts/tutorials/2012-01-05-nginx-deny.md

 allow 1.2.3.4/24;<br>
 deny all;</code>
 <br><br>There are [lots](http://www.cyberciti.biz/faq/linux-unix-nginx-access-control-howto/) of [resources](http://wiki.nginx.org/HttpAccessModule) about this syntax on the Internet in case you need more guidance.
-3. Now we can go ahead and customize the Nginx configuration, which you can see more about in our [Nginx CustomConfig documentation](/how-to/nginx-customconfig.html).
+<li>Now we can go ahead and customize the Nginx configuration, which you can see more about in our [Nginx CustomConfig documentation](/how-to/nginx-customconfig.html).</li>

 You will want to add the following code within the _http_ section of your configuration, for example on line 22.